How role-play shapes relevance judgment in zero-shot LLM rankers: Results

-\paragraph{Generalization across different models} We extend activation patching to other instruction-tuned LLMs: Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b} and Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport}, which are comparable in scale and architecture to LLaMa.
+We extend activation patching to other instruction-tuned LLMs that share similar scales and architectures: Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b} and Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport}.
 As shown in Figure~\ref{fig:rq4_model_dataset}, both models reproduce the core information flow pattern, with role signals gradually propagating to the final token.
-At the same time, model-specific differences emerge: Mistral exhibits earlier and more sustained role–instruction interaction, while Qwen shows a delayed transition, beginning only around layer 20.
-Under the Pairwise setting, both models also display slightly stronger but still limited interaction between role and query–document tokens, likely because comparative judgments naturally leverage more contextual signals.
-Overall, the results suggest that while role encoding is stable across instruction-tuned LLMs, models differ in the timing and extent of role–instruction interaction, potentially reflecting architectural or training differences.
+At the same time, model-specific differences emerge: Mistral exhibits earlier and more sustained role-instruction interaction; while Qwen shows a delayed transition to the last token, beginning only around layer 20.
+Under the pairwise setting, both models also display slightly stronger but still limited interaction between role and query-document tokens, likely because comparative judgments naturally leverage more contextual signals.
+Overall, the results suggest that while role encoding is stable across instruction-tuned LLMs, models differ in the timing and extent of role-instruction interaction, potentially reflecting architectural or training differences.